 Shawn Larkin, chair, called the meeting to order and welcomed everyone.
 Thea Cheeseborough, co-chair, introduced reappointments and new appointments.
-Thea Cheeseborough drew members' attention to their SAC notebooks, reviewed the agenda and notebook contents.
-She instructed participants if they had an issue to bring before the committee to fill out a green form and return it to the chair prior to the business meeting.
+Thea Cheeseborough drew members' attention to their SAC notebooks, reviewed the agenda

 Mr. Larkin, chair, also provided a quick overview of the sunshine law and SAC's way of work and introduced and welcomed new members.